 unique code for identifying serial publications, such as periodicals, newspapers, annuals, journals and monographic series.

 structured data used to help identify, describe, locate or use information resources.

 structured framework or plan that defines a set of data elements used to describe an information resource.

 - On-demand printing (impression sur demande)

-printing, whether using in-house printers or contracted printing firms, a small number of communications products such as publications, when requested by an individual or as the need arises.
+printing, whether using in-house printers or contracted printing firms, communications products such as publications, when requested by an individual or as the need arises.
 On-demand printing does not require warehousing.

 - Portable format (format portable)

 electronic format (e.g. PDF, EPUB) that allows a publication to be opened and viewed with most computers, mobile devices and operating systems.